DrewNaylor/mint-y-theme/README.md

 Please note that this fork isn't complete even with the list above; that'll be the things I'll work on first.
 If more changes are done, I'll add them to the list.

+Also, I might have forked the wrong repository since it seems like the other [mint-themes](https://github.com/linuxmint/mint-themes) repository is updated more than this one.
+I might just archive this one and fork the other one.

 Credits
 =======